 To solve this challenge, the client used TFE’s API to:

-- Identify buy/sell sentiment shifts to inform timing and creative messaging
+- Identify buy/sell sentiment shifts across segments to inform timing and creative messaging to improve LTV and caution newer traders, and position to attract wealthier, higher frequency traders.

-This enabled them to attract a wider group of traders with specific behavioural intent, reduce blanket targeting, and increase both funded account rates and engagement depth.
+This enabled them to attract a wider group of traders with specific behavioural intent, reduce blanket targeting, and increase both funded account rates and engagement depth amongst key segments..

 📉 Result: